TwistPHP/TwistPHP/README.md

 We looked around for a PHP micro framework that suited our needs and found nothing that we were completely happy with.
 So we made one.

-TwistPHP is built from ground up to support the way you already work and was based on the already fantastic Shadow framework.
+Twist is built from ground up to support the way you already work.
+With an naming convention that's easy to grasp, the learning curve is kept to a minimum.

 ###Code your way, just faster